Engee documentation

 mod

-Yes, on two inputs (any combinations of dimensionality satisfying the broadcast capability)
+Yes, on two inputs (any combination of dimensions satisfying the capabilities of the broadcaster)

 Not applicable